migtools/mig-controller/docs/scenarios/nfs-pv/README.md

 The first phase that takes some time to complete is `BackupStarted`, as shown above.

 Recall that we set `quiescePods: true` on the MigMigration resource in an earlier step.
-Due to this setting, the migrated Pods on the source cluster will be scaled down when the "Task Phase" progresses beyond BackupStarted.
+Due to this setting, the migrated Pods on the *source cluster* will be scaled down when the `Task Phase` progresses beyond BackupStarted.

 ```
-# Since we are at 'WaitOnBackupReplication', the pods have already started scaling down.
+# Since we are at 'WaitOnBackupReplication', the Pods have already started scaling down.
 $ oc describe migmigration migmigration-sample -n mig
 Name:         migmigration-sample
 Namespace:    mig